WICG/turtledove/Proposed_First_FLEDGE_OT_Details.md

-The FOT#1 will include temporary support for `navigator.deprecatedURNToURL()`, a method that takes as an argument an opaque URL resolved from a Promise returned from `navigator.runAdAuction()` and returns the URL of the auction winning ad creative.
+The FOT#1 will include temporary support for `navigator.deprecatedURNToURL(urn, sendReports)`, a method that takes as an argument an opaque URL resolved from a Promise returned from `navigator.runAdAuction()` and returns the URL of the auction winning ad creative.
+If `sendReports` is true, reports will be sent just as if the URN were loaded in a frame.
 This is included to [promote accurate measurement](#promoting-accurate-measurement-of-fledge-effectiveness.) and comparison of FLEDGE API utility by allowing auction winning URLs to be treated and used as they are in today’s ad auctions.

 #### Permissions-Policy